GodLike-01/WillOAuth/README.md

 # tmhOAuth

-An OAuth library written in PHP by @themattharris.
+An OAuth library written in PHP by @William_91.

 **Disclaimer**: This project is a work in progress.
 Please use the issue tracker to report any enhancements or issues you encounter.